What is Direct Deposit and How Does it Work?

 Direct deposit is often used because it's convenient, but like any financial tool, it has its benefits and drawbacks:

-• Paperless: Direct deposit is environmentally friendly, reducing the need for paper checks, envelopes and postage.
+Paperless: Direct deposit is environmentally friendly, reducing the need for paper checks, envelopes and postage.

-• Requires a bank account: To receive direct deposits, you need a valid bank account.
+Requires a bank account: To receive direct deposits, you need a valid bank account

-• Time adjustments: Since deposits are dependent on payroll processing times and banking schedules, there may be occasional delays due to weekends or holidays.
+Time adjustments: Since deposits are dependent on payroll processing times and banking schedules, there may be occasional delays due to weekends or holidays

-• Difficult to make immediate changes: Changing your direct deposit information (e.g., switching bank accounts) requires a few steps, and the transition may take a couple of pay periods.
+Difficult to make immediate changes: Changing your direct deposit information (e.g., switching bank accounts) requires a few steps, and the transition may take a couple of pay periods

 Is direct deposit right for you?

-Disclosure: This article is for educational purposes about banking products.
-It is not intended to provide legal, investment, tax, or financial advice and is not a substitute for professional advice.
-It does not indicate the availability of any Citi product or service.
-For advice about your specific circumstances, you should refer to the disclosures financial institutions provide for various products and consult a qualified professional.
+Disclosure: This article is for general educational purposes.
+It is not intended to provide financial advice.
+It also is not intended to completely describe any Citi product or service.
+You should refer to the terms and conditions financial institutions provide for various products.

 Additional Resources

-• Utilize these resources to help you assess your current finances & plan for the future.
+Utilize these resources to help you assess your current finances & plan for the future.

-• Learn how FICO® Scores are determined, why they matter and more.
+Learn how FICO® Scores are determined, why they matter and more.

-• Review financial terms & definitions to help you better understand credit & finances.
+Review financial terms & definitions to help you better understand credit & finances.